openharmony/docs/en/application-dev/media/camera-performance-improvement.md

   To use the prelaunch feature, the camera application must configure the **ohos.permission.CAMERA** permission.

-  For details about how to request and verify the permissions, see [Permission Application Guide](../security/accesstoken-guidelines.md).
+  For details about how to request and verify the permissions, see [Requesting User Authorization](../security/AccessToken/request-user-authorization.md).

   ```ts
   import camera from '@ohos.multimedia.camera';